Journal of Practice Teaching & Learning

 Special issues on Practice teaching and learning across Ireland

-Free Zoom seminar on Practice Teaching in Ireland, 14th December 2023, 14:00hrs GMT
+Seminar on Practice Teaching in Ireland, 14th December 2023

 Free webinars on Writing for Publication for the Journal of Practice Teaching in Health and Social Work